-Because high velocity AC systems create a less humid environment, your system will no longer need to work as hard and you will no longer hear the grinding gears of an outdated system.
+Because high velocity Air Conditioning creates a less humid environment, your system will no longer need to work as hard and you will no longer hear the grinding gears of an outdated system.
 Less energy being spent and smaller ducts means quieter and more efficient operation.

 Quick and Easy Installation

-High velocity ductwork is installed without invasive construction or much modification, so the process of getting it up and running in your home is painless.
+High velocity AC ductwork is installed without invasive construction or much modification, so the process of getting it up and running in your home is painless.
 The size and flexibility of high velocity ducts also means that vent placement isn’t dictated by house and room design, but where you want them.
 This makes it particularly useful for adding AC to an older home that doesn't already have ductwork.

 Considerations for Your Home

 Retrofitting a central air conditioning system into a home requires a significant up-front investment when compared to the cost of window units and split type systems.
-However, high velocity systems are proven to save money long-term, as their efficient operations and ease of installation means energy and maintenance bills will be at a minimum.
+However, high velocity air conditioning is proven to save money long-term, as its efficient operation and ease of installation means energy and maintenance bills will be at a minimum.

 High Velocity Air